f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 r5000 vCPU Sizing
 ------------------

-Each rSeries 5900 model has 32 vCPU’s, but 6 of those vCPU’s are reserved for use by the F5OS platform layer.
-This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
-In the r5900, 26 vCPU’s are available for tenants since the other 6 are reserved.
+Each rSeries 5900 model has 32 vCPUs, but 6 of those vCPUs are reserved for use by the F5OS platform layer.
+This is different from iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
+In the r5900, 26 vCPUs are available for tenants since the other 6 are reserved.
 The diagram below depicts the r5900 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image13.png
   :align: center
   :scale: 70%

-The r5800 model has 32 vCPU’s, but 6 of those vCPU’s are reserved for use by the F5OS platform layer and 8 vCPUs are disabled via licensing.
-This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
-In the r5800, 18 vCPU’s are available for tenants since 6 are reserved for F5OS, and 8 are disabled via licensing.
+The r5800 model has 32 vCPUs, but 6 of those vCPUs are reserved for use by the F5OS platform layer and 8 vCPUs are disabled via licensing.
+This is different from iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
+In the r5800, 18 vCPUs are available for tenants since 6 are reserved for F5OS, and 8 are disabled via licensing.
 The diagram below depicts the r5800 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image14.png
   :align: center
   :scale: 70%

-The r5600 model has 32 vCPU’s, but 6 of those vCPU’s are reserved for use by the F5OS platform layer.
+The r5600 model has 32 vCPUs, but 6 of those vCPUs are reserved for use by the F5OS platform layer.
 This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
-In the r5600, 12 vCPU’s are available for tenants since the other 6 are reserved for F5OS, and 14 are disabled via licensing.
+In the r5600, 12 vCPUs are available for tenants since the other 6 are reserved for F5OS, and 14 are disabled via licensing.
 Note there is a limit of 8 tenants on thr r5600.
 The diagram below depicts the r5600 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image15.png
   :align: center